proximus-coding-society/HMRITM-app/README.md

 Displays the academic calender scheduled by HMRITM, highlighting the special events, holidays, commencements of exams etc.
 ***
 __<h2>ATTENDENCE RECORD</h2>__
 Displays the attendence as well as its analysis which will aware students to maintain and decide which subject to bunk and which to attend.
-Teacher will also be benefitted which we will disclose later.
+In the teacher app module, their will be face recognition based attendance using AWS rekognition api.
 ***
 __<h2>ASSIGNMENT</h2>__
 displays subject-wise assignment along with their deadlines.